JureRelja/juniorDEV-week1-cv/README.md

-In march 2023 I atended a 2 month long React education at [Digitalna Dalmacija](https://digitalnadalmacija.hr/).
+In March 2023 I attended a 2-month long React education at [Digitalna Dalmacija](https://digitalnadalmacija.hr/).
 The education lasted for 8 weeks, and every week I was required to build a new project.
 This is the projects I build in the 1st week.

 ## Table of contents